Human rights in Eswatini: Rights of persons on trial

 The constitution and law guarantee an independent judiciary, but since judges are appointed by the king their independence is limited.
 There are two sets of civilian courts, those that draw on Roman-Dutch law and those that draw on tribal law and custom.
 The latter, in which defendants are not permitted to have lawyers, can only try minor offenses and have limited sentencing powers.
 It is up to the Director of Public Prosecutions to select the court system under which a case will be tried.
 There are also military courts in which defendants may be convicted based on hearsay.
-The right to a public trial is generally respected, as are the right to question witnesses, examine government evidence, and so on.
+The right to a public trial is generally respected.

 Amnesty International notes that "access to justice for victims of human rights abuses has been undermined" since June 2011 "by a renewed crisis in the rule of law.
 A senior High Court judge, Thomas Masuku, whose rulings have long contributed to the protection of human rights in Eswatini, was subjected to blatantly unfair removal proceedings....These developments also set an ominous precedent for other members of the judiciary and have a direct impact on the overall independence of the functioning of the judiciary in Swaziland."
 In a March 2012 statement, Amnesty International said that "concrete and immediate measures to guarantee the independence and impartiality of the judiciary" that had been promised by Eswatini were "urgently needed", given that "the protection of human rights and access to justice for victims of human rights violations continues to deteriorate through what is in effect a crisis in the rule of law".
 The human-rights group noted that in addition to removing Thomas Masuku from the bench, the Swazi government had dismissed Minister of Justice David Matse, "who had refused to participate" in Masuku's removal.

 Amnesty International further notes that legal redress for victims of human-rights abuses, and for those who seek to use the judiciary to improve human-rights protections, had "been further undermined by new restrictions, in the form of practice directives, which are being implemented in the higher courts.
 One of the directives limits or makes impossible access to the courts for civil litigants in cases in which the King is directly or indirectly affected as a respondent.
 Another directive places control over the daily allocation of cases for hearings, including those on the urgent roll, exclusively in the hands of the Chief Justice.
 There are fears that this situation creates an unacceptable bias in the administration of justice."
 Amnesty International points out that the Law Society of Eswatini had boycotted the courts in August 2011 "in protest over these developments and the failure of the authorities to institute a hearing on its complaints regarding the running of the courts".